Feds processed record 41,350 asylum claims at airports last year

 Refugee claimants accessing government-assisted or private sponsorship streams wait 26 to 30 months to access support.

-Asylum seekers can stay in Canada until the feds determine their refugee status, with the typical claim taking two years to process.
+Asylum seekers can stay in Canada until the feds determine their refugee status.
+The typical claim takes two years to process.

 Unsuccessful applicants face deportation orders but they can first appeal their decision, if they choose.
-One of these appeals typically takes no more than one year.
+A typical appeal takes no more than one year to sort out.

 Immigration figures last September 30 revealed that refugee claims by Mexican nationals numbered 22,875 last year — the highest of any country, including Haiti (16,693 claims), and Colombia (9,754).